I have been fortunate enough, through the medium of art. To make friends with some very talented artists.

-So I thought it would be nice to feature a selection of the artists from that site, to showcase the talent and individuality that is achievable in watercolour painting.
+So I thought it would be nice to feature a selection of the artists from Challenge Central, to showcase the talent and individuality that is achievable in watercolour painting.

 Todays featured artist is MarkA, based in London, England.
 Mark uses watercolour to great effect in the subjects he paints.
 I asked Mark a few questions regarding his art work and below is a transcript of that conversation: